postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-creating_workspaces.md

 ### How to create a new Workspace

 Click any Workspace that displays in the header bar.
 For example, in the image below, you'd click "My Workspace".
-Then, click "Personal" or "Team" and click "Create New".
+Click "Personal" or "Team" and then click "Create New".

  [![create new menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-create-new-WS-menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-create-new-WS-menu.png)